mrvnthss/brightness-discrimination-2afc/README.md

 - `Duration.fixCrossMaxSecs`: Second of the two parameters of the continuous uniform distribution that's used to derive the presentation duration of the fixation cross only in each trial.

-- `Duration.stimulusSecs`: Determines presentation duration of the stimuli (i.e., patches of varying brightness).
+- `Duration.stimulusSecs`: Determines presentation duration of the stimuli.

+#### Other

+- `Progress.thresholdPct`: Controls when (i.e., after which fraction of total trials) participants are informed about their progress.
+Thereby also splitting trials into blocks.

 ### Configuring Psychtoolbox